Jason Johnson Biography

 Jason Johnson Career

-He attended the University of Virginia where he earned his B.A. in government.
-Later on, he attended the University of North Carolina at Chapel Hill where he received an M.A. and Ph.D. in political science.
-As of the moment, he serves in the School of Global Journalism and Communication at Morgan State University in Baltimore, Maryland, as a tenured associate professor.
-He teaches courses that concentrate on international and political journalism.
 He was named the politics editor for The Source in October 2010.
-Futhermore, he also served as politics editor of The Root until early 2020.
+Furthermore, he also served as politics editor of The Root until early 2020.
 In addition, he was a former professor at Hiram College in Hiram, Ohio where he taught political science and communications.

-He can be seen often on MSNBC, Al Jazeera English as a commentator and in addition, he has appeared in The O’Reilly Factor on Fox News Channel.
+He can be seen often on MSNBC, and Al Jazeera English as a commentator, and in addition, he has appeared in The O’Reilly Factor on Fox News Channel.
 Furthermore, he is a regular political commentator on WYTV in Youngstown, WKBN-TV, WOIO in Cleveland, and WKYC in Ohio.
-More to that, he often appears on radio stations such as WHYY-FM in Philadelphia, CKNW in Vancouver, British Columbia, The Basheer Jones Show on WERE, and WCPN in Cleveland.
-Furthermore, he has appeared on All Things Considered and on NPR’s Morning Edition.

-After referring to female African American supporters of 2020 Democratic presidential candidate Bernie Sanders as being from “the Island of Misfit Black Girls” he became temporarily “benched” in February 2020.
 His comment to female African American supporters of 2020 Democratic presidential candidate Bernie Sanders as being from “the Island of Misfit Black Girls” made him fired from his position at The Root.
-While he serves at MSNBC, he has made several other noteworthy statements regarding the 2020 United States presidential election
+While he serves at MSNBC, he has made several other noteworthy statements regarding the 2020 United States presidential election.

 He stated that Sanders’s presidential campaign was done and that he would drop out by August in January 2019.
 Furthermore, he argued that billionaire presidential candidate Michael Bloomberg is not an oligarch, prompting Saagar Enjeti of The Hill to characterize Johnson as a “professional wrong person” in February 2020.
 In July 2020, he came back to MSNBC, and he serves as a regular political panelist.